Brothersoft-bro/Code-Scanner/README.md

 # Code Scanner

-A demo app what is show how to generate QR Code, and how to scan QR Code or Barcode with Swift, without using any third party libraries.
+A demo app that shows how to generate QR Code, how to scan QR Code or Barcode with Swift, without using any third party libraries.

 # Requirements